 There is something rather touching about this and perfectly captures the metaphor and philosophy of Kintsugi - plus it is a beautiful pendant necklace to have.

 If you are looking for some Kintsugi inspired earrings.

 Then we have to recommend this great little find.

 They are crafted by hand square polymer clay stud earrings that are crafted with marbled clay along with a golden metal leaf to recreate that Kintsukuroi art.

 It appears as if the earrings had originally fractured into two and have been mended together with the beautiful golden lacquer.

-A beautiful must-have for any Kintsugi enthusiast - perfect for an upcoming presentation.
+A beautiful must-have for any Kintsugi enthusiast - perfect for an upcoming present.

-A beautiful handcrafted minimalistic Kintsugi style infused ring that takes on Gold foil flakes to make the look of the famous golden cracks.
+A beautifully hand crafted minimalistic Kintsugi style infused ring that takes on Gold foil flakes to make the look of the famous golden cracks.

-The black faceted ring is crafted through the eco resin.
+The black faceted ring is crafted through eco resin.

 You can make out that it contains the gold seams through thing sparked metallic golden foil strips.